 Breast Implant Size In Ann Arbor, MI

 When choosing the ideal size for breast augmentation implants, Michigan women can sometimes feel overwhelmed by the numerous options they have.
 In an effort to narrow their choices, many collect photographs of celebrities’ or models’ breasts, or they ask their close friends what bra sizes they wear.
 After selecting a surgeon who specializes in breast augmentation, they must next decide on the size of their breast implants.
-Many Michigan patients of plastic surgeons Dr. Pramit Malhotra and Dr. Tiffany Ballard seek an enhanced-but-natural look, concerned about appearing “too big” after surgery.
+Many Michigan patients of plastic surgeons Dr. Pramit Malhotra, Dr. Tiffany Ballard or Dr. Pierre Lapaine seek an enhanced-but-natural look, concerned about appearing “too big” after surgery.
 Some, however, actually prefer a more extreme profile.
 No matter what outcome you prefer, Dr. Malhotra and Dr. Ballard have the skill, experience, and sensitivity to help you achieve amazing results.

 Forget Cup Size For Breast Implants In Michigan: Choose A Look Instead